Daccord has 1st shutout in Winter Classic history, Kraken top Golden Knights | NHL.com

 Makes 35 saves to help Seattle extend winning streak to 5, point streak to 9

-Eeli Tolvanen had a goal and an assist, and Will Borgen and Yanni Gourde scored in Seattle's 3-0 win against the Vegas Golden Knights in the 2024 Discover NHL Winter Classic at T-Mobile Park on Monday.
+Daccord made 35 saves, Eeli Tolvanen had a goal and an assist, and Will Borgen and Yanni Gourde scored in the Seattle Kraken's 3-0 win against the Vegas Golden Knights in the 2024 Discover NHL Winter Classic at T-Mobile Park on Monday.

+It's the first shutout in the 15-game history of the Winter Classic.

+"Today is just a special day for everybody," Daccord said.
+"For our team, for the city, for hockey, today was an incredible day and just so grateful to be a part of it. … It was something I'll never forget and probably one of the coolest days of my life."

-It's the fifth shutout in NHL outdoor game history that spans 39 games, 15 in the Winter Classic series.
-It's the first shutout in an outdoor game since Dec.
+It's the fifth shutout in NHL outdoor game history that spans 39 games and first since Dec.
 16, 2017, when the Ottawa Senators won 3-0 against the Montreal Canadiens in the NHL100 Classic at Lansdowne Park in Ottawa.

+Daccord's perfecto happened in front of 47,313 people packed into the home ballpark of Major League Baseball's Seattle Mariners, all celebrating and showcasing the rise of hockey in their market in a party-like atmosphere on a day made for outdoor hockey.

+Partly overcast, no rain, the retractable roof open, 46.1 degrees Fahrenheit at puck drop.

+"You really know this city is a hockey town now," Gourde said.
+"It's amazing."

-The Kraken (15-14-9) have won five games in a row to improve to 7-0-2 in their past nine games, setting a team record for most consecutive games with a point.
+The Kraken (15-14-9) have ignited the market by winning five games in a row to improve to 7-0-2 in their past nine games, setting a team record for most consecutive games with a point.
 They are over .500 for the first time this season.

 Logan Thompson made 24 saves for the Golden Knights (22-11-5), who have lost five of their past six games, all in regulation.

-It was Seattle's first outdoor game and Vegas' second.
-The announced attendance was 47,313 and it was 46.1 degrees Fahrenheit at puck drop.
+"Yesterday with the family and stuff, obviously, that was super nice, but you'll always remember that game as a loser," Vegas forward Jonathan Marchessault said.
+"So, it's really disappointing for our group."

-Tolvanen gave Seattle a 1-0 lead at 4:50 of the first period, scoring with a netfront stick deflection of Vince Dunn's shot from the point.
+The Kraken struck early with Tolvanen authoring a 1-0 lead at 4:50 of the first period, scoring with a netfront stick deflection of Vince Dunn's shot from the point.

+"Didn't have to chase the game," Seattle coach Dave Hakstol said.
+"That's a good place to start."

 Tolvanen had a hand in Borgen's goal that gave Seattle a 2-0 lead at 2:19 of the second period.